-My research interests consist of two main strands: understanding language education, which I often approach through a complexity perspective; and working with language educators, with a particular emphasis on aspects of their psychology.
-These strands are described and exemplified with sample publications below, and following that there is also a section outlining other, more tangential interests.
+My research interests consist of two main strands: (a) describing aspects of language education, which I often approach through a complexity perspective; and (b) working with language teachers, with a particular emphasis on aspects of their psychology.
+In the paragraphs that follow, I describe these strands and exemplify them with sample publications.
+Following that, there is also a section outlining other, more tangential interests.

 Understanding language education

-I take a relatively big-picture, or holistic, approach to langugage education, which aims to understand how language policies and practices, local and global pedagogical traditions and ideologies about language and education all come together to produce language teaching and learning practices.
-To understand how such phemomena emerge, I often use qualitative and mixed-method approaches, and use Complex Systems Theory as a theoretical lens.
-This work is best exemplified in my doctoral research, and the publication of my monograph A Language School as a Complex System (2018, Peter Lang).
+I take a relatively big-picture, or holistic, approach to language education, which aims to understand how language policies and practices, local and global pedagogical traditions and ideologies about language and education all come together to produce language teaching and learning practices.
+To understand how such phenomena emerge, I often employ qualitative and mixed-method approaches, and use Complex Systems Theory as a theoretical lens.
+This work is best exemplified in my doctoral research, and in my monograph A Language School as a Complex System (2018, Peter Lang).

-Within this broad area of research, one particular aspect that I focus on is the way intentionalities develop, and the effect they have on language teaching and learning.
-Intentionalities are, roughly, personal or collective motivations to do something.
-They can be explicitly stated, but they are often also implicit and have to be deduced from the activity of learners, classes or schools.
+Within this broad area of research, one particular aspect in which I am particularly interested involves intentionality.
+Intentionality is, roughly, a personal or collective motivations to do something.
+These motivations can be explicitly stated, but they are often also implicit and have to be deduced from the activity of learners, classes or schools.
 Much of this work is co-authored with Juup Stelma, and examples include:

-- Stelma, J. and Kostoulas, A. (in preparation) The Intentional Dynamics in TESOL.
+- Stelma, J. and Kostoulas, A. (in preparation).
+The Intentional Dynamics of TESOL.
 Amsterdam: DeGruyter Mouton.

 - Kostoulas, A. and Stelma, J. (2017).
 Understanding curriculum change in an ELT school in Greece.
 ELT Journal 71(3), 354-363. doi: 10.1093/elt/ccw087